When an owner does not follow a daily dental care routine for their Boxer dog, that dog can develop a huge number of health problems.

 Never use human toothpaste.
-Dog toothpaste is not a way to take your money!
+Canine specific toothpaste is not a marketing scheme or an unnecessary product.
 Human tooth paste is dangerous to dogs.
-Because so much of the paste can be swallowed, the build up on ingested ingredients can be toxic to dogs.
-While a small breed dog, such as a Mini Poodle or Pomeranian would be more likely to become ill...even a large Boxer could.
+Because so much of the paste can be swallowed, the build up on ingested ingredients can be toxic.
+While smaller breeds would be more likely to become ill...even a large Boxer could.
 Do not take a chance with your Boxer's health and please purchase a high-quality canine toothpaste.

 Begin as soon as possible.
-Puppies how are taught to have their teeth cleaned will grow up knowing it is a normal part of their day.
+Puppies that are taught to have their teeth cleaned will grow up knowing it is a normal part of their day.

 What You Will Need:

-A finger brush for dogs - this will be used first, if your Boxer dog is not used to having his teeth cleaned
+A finger brush for dogs - this can be used first, if your Boxer dog is not used to having his teeth cleaned